PaulmannLighting/ashv2/README.md

 This library provides the `Actor` struct which implements the [actor model](https://en.wikipedia.org/wiki/Actor_model) for the ASHv2 protocol.

-It is to be initialized with the underlying serial port ASH transmitter and response channel size.
+It is to be initialized with the underlying serial port, response channel sender and messaging channel size.

 ```rust
 use ashv2::{Actor, BaudRate, FlowControl, open};